 There is a theater show that sneaks in education between laughs.
 The musical Colonial Crew Revue is a hilarious and entertaining way to learn about Florida’s history.
 End the day with bangers & mash at the Bull & Crown Publick House, an authentic British pub where nefarious townspeople like the Governor have been known to pay a visit.

 There are more living history exhibits at Ponce de Leon’s Fountain of Youth, an archaeological park that offers both musket and cannon firing.
-Drink from the Fountain of Youth and explore a Timucuan village that is older than the pyramids, where again history is brought to life.
+Drink from the Fountain of Youth and explore a Timucuan village that is older than the pyramids.

 Teens 16 and over can sign up for the cannon shooting class at Castillo de San Marcos, the oldest masonry fort in the US, made of coquina, and dating from 1672.
 They learn how to shoot a real cannon at the fort; younger ones can participate in the Junior Ranger program.